 Looking for more insight on reducing your software spending?

-Register for our upcoming virtual workshop, “Creating Efficiency through Software Rationalization and Contract Restructuring” on Thursday, May 7th at 2 PM ET.
+Watch our virtual workshop, “Creating Efficiency through Software Rationalization and Contract Restructuring” on-demand.

 State of IT Report 2020, Spiceworks, 2020.